 Becoming a health specialties professor

 Graduate degree work is essential to starting a career as a professor.
 Whether you need a Ph.D. or a master’s degree depends upon the hiring institution.
 Relevant work experience is also beneficial for those wishing to begin a career in higher education.
-Trujillo was drawn to the MS in Nutrition (Dietetics) at ASU primarily because he wanted to teach at the college level.
-He cites this as the driving factor to earn his MS in Nutrition.
+Trujillo was drawn to the MS in Nutritional Science (Dietetics) at ASU primarily because he wanted to teach at the college level.
+He cites this as the driving factor to earn his MS in Nutritional Science.
 “I definitely needed something that would be flexible yet challenging, and that’s also from a reputable institution such as ASU,” he adds.

 When asked what about the degree program contributed most to his success, Trujillo mentions the research component.
 “To be able to obtain that knowledge and that know-how to research specific topics, how to get evidence-based information, and then how to disseminate that information … that has been the most beneficial for me.”
 Trujillo also says a successful professor should have excellent presentation skills and be extremely organized and prepared.
 Other skills a professor should have include:

 - Critical-thinking skills, which enable you to use analyses and logic to arrive at sound conclusions when reviewing existing research or looking at the result of your own experimentation